Lokankara/Quiz/src/main/resources/quiz-set_1.md

 ---

-## 9. Which two options should be used to improve the security of your AWS Management Console?
+## 9. Which two answers should be used to improve the security of your AWS Management Console?

 - IAM roles
 - Strong password policies